radoslawkroll/Home-Assistant/README.md

 # Home-Assistant

-Hi welcome to my Github.
-The appearance and some configurations of my Home Assistant were taken from https://github.com/matt8707/hass-config and changed for my use.
+Here's my Home Assistant configuration, which was borrowed from https://github.com/matt8707/hass-config and adapted to my own needs.
+The installation method used is Home Assistant Container.
+It's important to note that while using pre-existing configurations from sources like GitHub can be helpful, it's always necessary to modify them to fit your specific requirements and preferences.
+Additionally, using containerization tools like Home Assistant Container can make the installation process smoother and more streamlined.

 # Hardware